SupriyaChinthakuntla/KDD/README.md

 5)Scikit-learn

 # Research Question:
-Going to predict the death rate of one country for the next week based on the available data.
+Based on the available data is it possible to predict the death rate of a selected country for the next week?

 # Relevant Domain Information:
 https://www.weforum.org/agenda/2020/05/model-double-u-s-covid-19-death-forecast-restrictions/